pyohannes/news2mbox/README.rst

 news2mbox
 =========

-*news2mbox* fetches and stores newsgroups message from NNTP servers for offline reading.
-Message are stored in mailboxes of the *mbox* format.
+*news2mbox* fetches and stores newsgroups articles from NNTP servers for offline reading.
+Articles are stored in mailboxes of the *mbox* format.

-Messages are fetched cumulatively, with each subsequent call of *news2mbox* only new messages are fetched.
+Messages are fetched cumulatively, with each subsequent call of *news2mbox* only new articles are fetched.

 Requirements